Plans For More Sustainable Packaging

 2. Redesigning the packaging that we do need for circularity

 In 2017, we were one of the first companies in our industry to commit to 100% recyclable, reusable or compostable packaging by 2025.
-Today, 19% of our plastic packaging is recyclable in practice and at scale.
-Even more is technically recyclable where infrastructure exists.
-While it’s a start, we clearly have more work to do.
+Today, 26% of our plastic packaging is recyclable in practice and at scale.
+Even more is technically recyclable but unfortunately the infrastructure hasn’t yet scaled.
+However, we clearly have more work to do.

 We’re evaluating all our packaging formats and rethinking the design so it can be recycled and reused.
 This includes replacing hard-to-recycle packaging formats, such as those that use multiple materials into a single material packaging format.
 For example, we’ve removed the polystyrene window from BEN’S ORIGINAL™ rice cartons, making them fully recyclable cardboard, in 13 markets.
 And in France, we launched an M&M’s® pouch which was designed to be recyclable by reducing the multiple layers of packaging required for production to one single layer.

 We’re looking for ways to replace plastics with other materials like paper that are more recyclable.
 This paper-based packaging will be 100% sourced from certified, verified or recycled sources.
 In 2019, for example, we launched a MALTESERS® Truffle Treat package in the U.K. market, replacing the plastic wrapper and carton tray with a cardboard solution that is fully recyclable.
 Even displays are important, as with the redesigned display cases for our WHISKAS® cat treat pots, which eliminated 76 tons of plastic.

 The Mars Advanced Research Institute (MARI) is exploring the development of new materials that ensure food safety and functionality for consumers, while also enabling a circular economy.
 This includes research into biodegradable and compostable packaging materials within our portfolio, such as the compostable wrapper for vegan GALAXY® bars launched in the U.K. Through MARI, we are also part of the Corporate Compost Leadership Council and the Redefining Flexible Films initiative.

-Our efforts to reduce and redesign are significant shifts that will require a transformation for many of our packages.
+Our efforts to reduce and redesign are significant shifts that will require a transformation for many of our packs.

 3. Investing to close the loop